bearstech/e2find/README.md

 **Warning**: this program targets spindle-based storage.
-Optimizing seeks is almost a no-op on SSD or NVRAM systems; for those `e2find` will be at most a CPU vs. RAM tradeoff where you may spare a lots of syscalls at the cost of duplicating a part of the inodes and dentries structures into userland, which might end being wasteful depending on your configuration.
+Optimizing seeks is almost a no-op on SSD or NVRAM systems; for those `e2find` will be at most a CPU vs. RAM tradeoff where you may spare a lot of syscalls at the cost of duplicating a part of the inodes and dentries structures into userland, which might end up being wasteful depending on your configuration.

 ## Build